 Returning the sample

-The ISOSCAN Testing Campaign of 2025 has now ended.
-If you have a kit that you still need to return, please email post.isoscan@uib.no.
+The ISOSCAN winter 2026 campaign has now ended.
+If you have a kit that you collected in 2025 or 2026 which you still need to return, please email post.isoscan@uib.no

 What happens to the samples after they are returned?